megiman123/Learn_Cpp/README.md

 **Topic:** [Current topic you're learning]
 **Goals for this week:**
 - start C++
-- complete basics and start control flow
+- complete 10 videos of bro code
 - Practice and read material from geeks for geeks

 ## 💡 Key Concepts Learned